-The city of Kissamos is also known as Kastelli-Kissamou and often known simply as Kastelli after the Venetian castle that was there.
+The town of Kissamos is also known as Kastelli-Kissamou and often referred to simply as Kastelli after the Venetian castle that was there.
 It is now a port and fishing harbour, with a regular ferry from the Peloponnese via Kythira.
 A town museum is located in the old Venetian governor’s palace and there have been important archaeological finds in the town, including fine mosaics, dating from the Roman city of Kissamos, the port of Polirinia (ancient Polyrrhenia).

-The Gramvoussa peninsula is wild and remote but there is now a good track following its eastern side all the way to its northern tip.
+The Korikos peninsula is wild and remote but there is now a dirt track following its eastern side all the way to its northern tip.
 From there you need only a few minutes on foot to go down to the beautiful beach of Tigani to Balos.
 White sand and turquoise waters give it a South Seas appearance.
-Out to sea you can see the islands of Gramvoussa with their large Venetian fortress.
+Out to sea you can see the islets of Gramvousa with the large Venetian fortress.

 Imeri Gramvousa, which translates to Tame Gramvousa, hosts the remains of a Venetian fort and the remains of buildings left behind by Cretan insurgents, who were compelled to live as pirates, during the Greek War of Independence.
 Today, Imeri Gramvousa is a popular tourist attraction.

 Agria Gramvousa, which translates to Wild Gramvousa, is much less hospitable and is located due north of Imeri Gramvousa.
 The two small islands off the coast of north-western Crete in the prefecture of Chania are both uninhabited.